 As discussed in 2.3 the scope identifier is used to direct messages to the appropriate container.

-If the scope identifier is empty, it is interpreted by the “current” container, which is always the one at which the AMQP operation carrying the address information is immediately directed.
-For instance, for an attach or transfer operation, the implied reference is determined by the container receiving the performative frame.
+If the scope identifier for a terminus is empty, it is interpreted as to belong to the scope of the terminus.
+For instance, when attaching a link to receive messages, if the source address’ scope identifier is empty, the implied scope is that of the container that contains the source from which messages are being sent.

 An AMQP address consisting of a network endpoint and an empty scope identifier will result in the overall address expression being resolved by the container reachable via the network endpoint or its equivalent communication path.